mike-sole/machine-learning-building-blocks/_posts/2024-04-06-1_weighted_sum.md

 ## Code

-Weighted sum without a library:
+Weighted sum without using a library:

 ```python